19DeM90/19DeM90/README.md

 - 👋 Hi, I’m Dennis!
 - 👀 I’m interested in all aspects of data science
-- 🌱 I’m currently learning using Python for applying machine learning on real world data
+- 🌱 I’m currently learning Python for applying machine learning on real world data

 <!---